-In certain circumstances (e.g., if all the facts necessary for an IAC finding are contained in the trial record), an IAC claim can be brought on direct appeal.
-But, in rural Nevada, the same attorney who represented the defendant at trial is also responsible for handling the direct appeal.
-What are the chances that post-conviction in cases arising out of rural Nevada courts, they are then typically subjected to an inappropriate standard of review.
+Further, to the extent that ineffective assistance of counsel claims are raised on either direct appeal or post-conviction in cases arising out of rural Nevada courts, they are then typically subjected to an inappropriate standard of review.
 Strickland v.
-Washington established a two-pronged test for ineffective assistance of counsel, requiring that a defendant prove his trial attorney's actions were outside of the bounds of generally accepted norms of practice and that the failure of the attorney was prejudicial in the outcome of the case.
+Washington134 established a two-pronged test for ineffective assistance of counsel, requiring that a defendant prove his trial attorney's actions were outside of the bounds of generally accepted norms of practice and that the failure of the attorney was prejudicial in the outcome of the case.
 This is most often the test applied by reviewing courts.

 On the very same day, the U.S. Supreme Court handed down United States v.
 Cronic as a companion case to Strickland.
-Cronic concluded that the right to the effective assistance of counsel is "the right of the accused to require the prosecution's case to survive the crucible of meaningful adversarial testing." a Referencing Strickland, the Cronic t Court noted that when "a true adversarial criminal trial has been concould have performed as an effective adversary was so remote as to have made the trial inherently unfair."
+135 Cronic concluded that the right to the effective assistance of counsel is "the right of the accused to require the prosecution's case to survive the crucible of meaningful adversarial testing."
+Referencing Strickland, the Cronic Court noted that when "a true adversarial criminal trial has been conducted -- even if defense counsel may have made demonstrable errors -- the kind of testing envisioned by the Sixth Amendment has occurred."136 However, the Court continued, "if the process loses its character as a confrontation between adversaries, the constitutional guarantee is violated."137 So, if there is a complete breakdown in the adversarial system, then it is entirely appropriate to "[conclude] that, under these circumstances, the likelihood that counsel could have performed as an effective adversary was so remote as to have made the trial inherently unfair."138